-6.4 Child Criminal Exploitation
+6.4 Child Exploitation

-Child Sexual Exploitation (CSE)
+Child Sexual Exploitation (CSE) / Child Criminal Exploitation (CCE)

-Staff are made aware of the possible indicators of CSE and the need to refer these concerns to the DSL.
-These will be referred to the SAPH in order that the LA CSE Response Team can consider this information.
+Staff are made aware of the possible indicators of CSE and CCE and the need to refer these concerns to the DSL.
+All staff have received and been given time to read KCSiE Part 1 (or Annex A, as appropriate) and have access to Annex B: Further Information.
+These will be referred to the SaPH in order that the LA CSE / CCE Response Team can consider this information.